 - The leader believes their ethical choice is in conflict with what the organization or his/her supervisor wants.
 This, frankly, is the most difficult situation for leaders within an organization.
 Joseph Badaracco, in his book Defining Moments, refers to this as choosing between right and right.
 An appropriate example he uses is when a mid-level leader needs to deal with a team member who is not getting her work done because of family demands.
 The supervisor/leader empathizes with the person and gives her more latitude, which is consistent with the leader’s core value – family.
 However, the leader is getting pressure from co-workers and supervisors, who believe that treating her differently is not fair to her team mates and the organization.
 (This type of decision is one where a leader might think about using the steps outlined at the end of this article.)

-- Finally, they choose to violate their values because of the benefits the opposite decision brings them.
+- Third, they choose to violate their values because of the benefits the opposite decision brings them.
 This final reason is the most dangerous to a leader’s standing and will have the greatest impact on their leadership viability.
 One example I recall is when one of our market leaders deliberately set-up a company to compete with us, recruited our team members, and convinced our clients to follow her, all while still working for us.
 I prefer to think that she knowingly violated one of her core values (fairness), but it is likely she has core values that conflict with ours (Her value – all’s fair in love and war.)

 Ethical Advice from Peter Drucker.
 I think all leaders would serve their followers well if they always followed this advice from Peter Drucker, “Do not knowingly do harm.”
 Of course the key word here is “knowingly”.
 I think knowing how to read and use your moral compass will help you make better ethical decisions.